Leica V-LUX Typ 114 vs Canon 1D Mark IV

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the V-LUX Typ 114) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The V-LUX Typ 114 is a recent model that features in the current product line-up of Leica.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the 1D Mark IV from Canon.
+Both the V-LUX Typ 114 and the 1D Mark IV have been discontinued, but can regularly be found used on eBay.
+The V-LUX Typ 114 was replaced by the Leica V-LUX 5, while the 1D Mark IV does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Canon websites.

 So how do things add up?
 Is there a clear favorite between the Leica V-LUX Typ 114 and the Canon 1D Mark IV?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.